Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 Once you have your estimated effort, you can begin tracking your daily progress in order to start your burndown line.

-Step 2.
-Track daily progress
+Step 2: Track daily progress and remaining work

 Once you have your estimates, you can begin tracking your daily progress.
-This can be done in a simple chart or timeline tool.
+This can be done with a simple chart or timeline tool.
 You’ll want to track how much time it takes to complete each task and how that effort is pacing toward your goal.

-Here is an example of what your daily progress should look like.
+Here is an example of what your daily progress should look like:

 [inline illustration] daily process tracking (example)